 Motion vs Stagnation

 Because we are meant to be in motion.
 If we are not in motion, we are stagnant.
 If we are stagnant, we are not truly living.
 As conscious beings, we need goals and growth.
-So the idea of ‘figuring it out’ is counter to our nature: figuring it out implies reaching an end point.
+So the idea of ‘figuring it out’ is actually counter to our nature: figuring life out implies reaching an end point.
 But when it comes to life, the only end point that truly exists is death.
 So if we reach a point where we stop growing, we stop living and begin to simply exist.
 Simply existing is not living.
 It is a life unfulfilled; a life not truly lived.

 Once we let go of the notion that one day we might figure it out or achieve the ideal of perfection – another unattainable endpoint – then we can truly allow ourselves to live.

-As a recovering perfectionist, I’ve clearly confronted failure many times.
+As a still-in-the-process recovering perfectionist, I’ve clearly confronted failure many times.
 And this notion of ‘letting go’ is very much a work in progress for me.
 But every day I am given gentle reminders that perfectionism only leads to procrastination and ultimately paralysis.
 Again, we return to the idea of stagnation; of being stuck.